ArashTavassoli/Portfolio/README.md

 - Data Visualization in Tableau ([Tableau Dashboard on Tableau Public](https://public.tableau.com/profile/arash.tavassoli#!/vizhome/AirbnbHomesinVancouver/Dashboard))

 ## Handwritten Digit Recognizer with MNIST Data Set
-- Trying different machine learning models and comparing their performance in predicting handwritten digits (Logistic Regression with PCA and Cross-Validation, KNN, Decision Trees and Random Forests, SVM, Gradient Boosting Classifier) ([Jupyter Notebook](https://nbviewer.jupyter.org/github/ArashTavassoli/Portfolio/blob/master/Handwritten%20Digit%20Recognizer%20with%20MNIST%20Dataset/MNIST.ipynb))
+- Trying different machine learning models and comparing their performance in predicting handwritten digits (Logistic Regression with PCA and Cross-Validation, KNN, Decision Trees and Random Forests, SVM, Gradient Boosting Classifier)

 ## Analyzing data from previous US presidential elections
-- EDA and Data Cleaning ([Jupyter Notebook 1](https://nbviewer.jupyter.org/github/ArashTavassoli/Portfolio/blob/master/Stats%20and%20Politics/Part%201%20-%20EDA%20and%20Data%20Cleaning.ipynb))
+- EDA and Data Cleaning
-- Statistical analysis and data visualization ([Jupyter Notebook 2](https://nbviewer.jupyter.org/github/ArashTavassoli/Portfolio/blob/10bc315fe573290deb5b15e4e758e5f1e52b04a9/Stats%20and%20Politics/Part%202%20-%20Statistical%20Analysis.ipynb))
+- Statistical analysis and data visualization
-- Statistical modeling, model selection and result interpretation ([Jupyter Notebook 3](https://nbviewer.jupyter.org/github/ArashTavassoli/Portfolio/blob/master/Stats%20and%20Politics/Part%203%20-%20Statistical%20Modeling.ipynb))
+- Statistical modeling, model selection and result interpretation

 ## Looking into trip data form BIXI, Montréal's bicycle sharing system
-- Basic SQL Queries on MySQL Workbench ([Code on GitHub](https://github.com/ArashTavassoli/Portfolio/blob/master/BIXI%20on%20MySQL/Bixi.sql))
+- Basic SQL Queries on MySQL Workbench
-- Data visualization and reporting using Tableau and Microsoft Excel ([Report on Google Drive](https://drive.google.com/file/d/1CNfuCZqQETO4b0F0JSJxIXTbflwQELfM/view))
+- Data visualization and reporting using Tableau and Microsoft Excel

+* The last three projects were delivered as project assignments for BrainStation's Data Science Diploma program and cannot be shared publicly.
+Please feel free to contact me through LinkedIn for Email and I will be happy to share the source codes and Jupyter Notebooks with you.